 We work hard to make sure that grassroots participation in our working groups, events, and other initiatives is as open as possible, regardless of membership status.
 But member institutions, who invest in our collective and public-spirited work, do have special benefits and opportunities.
 DLF is growing and becoming a more interesting community every day!

-- One complimentary DLF Forum registration and a deeply discounted members’ rate for others from your institution (a $300 savings per person)
+- One complimentary DLF Forum registration (currently $750 at the non-member’s rate) and deeply discounted member-rate registrations for all others from your institution (about $300 savings per person)

 - Steep reductions on tuition for programs like our DLF eResearch Network ($2,000 savings/team) and the Digital Humanities Summer Institute ($230 savings/registrant, available to everyone from your institution—faculty and students included!)